singhdivyank/BlockChain-Games/Crypto Casino/readme.md

-A blockchain betting game where bets are placed on the roullet wheel on a dice roll with crypto currency.
+A blockchain betting game where bets are placed over a [roulette wheel](https://en.wikipedia.org/wiki/Roulette) on a dice roll with crypto currency.
 A correct bet is rewarded with double the betting amount. **Their is an equal probability of winning and lossing**.

 **Technical stack**:
 1. Ethereum smart contract- hosted on the blockchain